+977-9841673696

 Acute Mountain Sickness

-Acute Mountains Sickness (AMS) Prevention:
+Acute Mountain Sickness (AMS) Prevention:

 • Allow enough time for acclimatization (above 3000meters)